adrom123/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning

 ## MODEL
-### To predict the activity quality (‘classe’) using features variables collected from the activity monitors the XGBoost extreme gradient boosting algorithm was used.
+### To predict the activity quality (‘classe’) using features variables collected from the activity monitors, the XGBoost extreme gradient boosting algorithm was used.

 ## OUT OF SAMPLE ERROR
 ###  The out of sample error was estimated using cross validation (estimated error = 0.54%).
 Refer to compiled html link below